echicken/dpc2/README.md

 ### Linux

-A [systemd unit file](doorparty-connector.service) is available.
+For automatic startup, a [systemd unit file](doorparty-connector.service) is available.
 It assumes that `doorparty-connector` and `doorparty-connector.ini` reside within `/opt/doorparty-connector`, so edit the unit file if you placed this program elsewhere.

+### Windows

+I dunno, put a shortcut in your startup items menu or some shit like that.

 ## Usage